-Only one libero can serve during the set.
+Either libero can serve during the set.
+Service order must be maintained.

 Only one libero may be on the court at any time

 - ✓ The replacement player may replace and be replaced by either libero. - ✓ The acting libero can only be replaced by the player whom he replaced (for that position) or - ✓ By the second libero.